dmj111/dmj111.github.io/posts/2014/raytracer.rst

 The last couple of days I have been working on a raytracer in JavaScript.
-Years ago I wrote one in C to learn out to do OO in C, and now I am doing it in JavaScript to see how hard I can push plain JavaScript.
+Years ago I wrote one in C to learn out to do OO in C, and now I am doing it in JavaScript to see what is possible.

 ..
 TEASER_END